 Nick Enge is a full-time social dance instructor at the University of Texas at Austin (UT), where he teaches and researches a wide variety of social dances from the 19th century to present and around the world.
 In 2023, he received the Department of Kinesiology and Health Education's Undergraduate Teaching Award.

-A dancer since the age of three, Melissa Enge has extensive experience in many different dance forms including ballet, jazz, tap, Indian fusion, and social dancing.
-She recently graduated with a B.A. in Linguistics from Stanford University, where she currently teaches social dancing with Richard Powers.
+A dancer since the age of three, Melissa Enge has experience in many different dance forms including ballet, jazz, tap, Indian fusion, and social dancing.
+She co-teaches the social dances classes at UT with Nick.

 Photo by Jeremy Chang

-We, Nick and Melissa, are using our knowledge to create a library of social dance variations in waltz, swing, and the Latin dances.
-And best of all, we're making this library available to everyone in the world, for free!
+We, Nick and Melissa, are using our knowledge to create a library of social dance variations.
+Even better, we're making this library available to everyone in the world, for free!

-With more than 1,300 variations posted to date, and thousands more just waiting to be filmed, the Library of Dance is always growing.
+With videos of more than 1,800 variations posted to date, and hundreds more waiting to be filmed, the Library of Dance is always growing.